22 free museums in London you need to visit

 Is the Tate Modern free?
 Yes!
 There is sometimes a fee for special exhibitions and events.

-Other notable free museums in London:
+Other notable free museums in London

-More of the best London free museums…
+More of the best free museums in London…

-Museum of London
+The Museum of London

 Nearest tube station: Barbican and St Pauls.